 - In the event of a tie game in the tournament:

 - Each player will throw together until the tie is broken.

 - The 8-ball is not in play at the start of the tie-breaker.

-- After both players have hit a bulls-eye three times in a row, the 8-balls are the only zone in play
+- If both players have hit a bulls-eye three times in a row, the 8-balls are the only zone in play

-- After 3 consecutive 8-balls, players must announce and hit an 8-ball of their choice.
+- Players must announce and hit an 8-ball of their choice.
 Each successive throw must be at the next 8-ball in a clockwise direction.

 - Tournament matches are played until one player has four wins.